snabble/snabble-pay-android-sdk/README.md

 The given `twoLetterIsoCountryCode` need to be provided in two-letter-format (also see: [supported values](https://docs.payone.com/pages/releaseview.action?pageId=1213959) )

-After a succeeded validation the user will be redirected to the application over the given appUri, which contains the needed accountId as path parameter.
+After a succeeded validation the user will be redirected to the application over the given appUri, which contains the needed accountId as query parameter.
 The account can then be fetched with the given id.
 ```kotlin
 snabblePay.getAccount(id)